-A screenshot of a Chrome browser window titled 'crosh'.
-The address bar shows the URL: 'chrome-extension://nkoccljplnhpfnfiajclkommnmlphnl/html/crosh.html'.
-The main content area displays the CROSH shell interface.
-It includes the following text: Welcome to crosh, the Chrome OS developer shell.
+A screenshot of a Chrome browser window.
+The tab bar shows an 'Extensions' tab and a 'crosh' tab.
+The 'crosh' tab is active, displaying the URL: chrome-extension://nkoccljplnhpfnfiajclkommnmlphnl/html/crosh.html.
+The content area of the tab shows the following text: Welcome to crosh, the Chrome OS developer shell.
 If you got here by mistake, don't panic!
 Just close this tab and carry on.
-Type 'help' for a list of commands. crosh> [cursor]
+Type 'help' for a list of commands. crosh> █